 Samsung is great at storage and have you covered between all the lines of their 2.5″ SATA SSDs and their incredible M.2 NVMe PCIe makes media-based project a breeze.

-Whether you’re stuck on a CPU, GPU, or storage decision, I hope this post helps give you some tips and insight between the hardware choices I make for projects.
+Whether you’re stuck on a CPU, GPU, or storage decision, I hope this post helps give you some tips and insight between the hardware choices and specs I make for TouchDesigner projects.
 I always go in for some combination of Intel chips, nVidia Quadro graphics, and Samsung storage.
 In the next post, I’ll be talking about the different possibilities when it comes to building a PC yourself or getting it from a PC vendor.
 Enjoy!